 Conducting Electives

-If you’re not a Principal Study conducting student, the RNCM has an unrivalled range of opportunities to develop your skills in this specialism.
+If you’re not a Principal Study conducting student, the RNCM has an unrivalled range of opportunities to develop your skills in this area: every year more than 100 students take a conducting module.

 Postgraduate

 We offer a 30-credit conducting option to all postgraduates from other disciplines.
-We also provide specialist classes, ensemble sessions and the opportunity to observe sections of the full postgraduate and Junior Fellowship conducting programmes.
+There is also the opportunity to observe classes of the principal study conducting programmes.

 A group of postgraduate students in casual clothes play violins in a studio while a conductor conducts.